Consumer Economic Pulse

 Like most web sites, we gather certain information automatically and store it in log files.
 This information includes IP (Internet Protocol) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp and click stream data.
 We use this information to analyse trends, to administer our site, to track users’ movements around our site and to gather demographic information about our user base as a whole.

 Device Identification technologies assign a unique identifier to a user’s computer to identify and track the computer.
-Angus Reid Forum does not use Device identification (also known as machine id or digital fingerprinting) technology to collect Personal Information or track the online activities of computer users.
+Angus Reid Group does not use Device identification (also known as machine id or digital fingerprinting) technology to collect Personal Information or track the online activities of computer users.
 We use the technology to assist our clients in ensuring the integrity of survey results.
 The technology analyses information and data obtained from your computer’s web browser and from other publicly available data points, including for example the technical settings of your computer, the characteristics of your computer, and your computer’s IP address.
 This data is used to create a unique identifier assigned to your computer.
 The unique identifier is an alpha-numeric id which we retain.
 We do not retain the information analysed by the technology to create the unique identifier.
 The technology does not disrupt or interfere with your use or control of your computer and it does not alter, modify or change the settings or functionality of your computer.

 In furtherance of our efforts to assist clients in protecting and ensuring the integrity of survey results, we:

 SECURITY OF PERSONAL INFORMATION

 We inform our employees about our policies and procedures regarding confidentiality, security and privacy, and we emphasize the importance of complying with them.
 Our security procedures are consistent with generally accepted commercial standards used to protect Personal Information.